Dative-GPI/DAT-Snippets/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Dat'Snippets

 ## What's in the folder

-* This folder contains all of the files necessary for your extension.
+* This folder contains all of the files necessary to create our snippets.
-* `package.json` - this is the manifest file that defines the location of the snippet file and specifies the language of the snippets.
+* `package.json` - this is the manifest file that defines the location of the snippet files and specifies the language of the snippets.
-* `snippets/snippets.code-snippets` - the file containing all snippets.
+* `snippets/*.code-snippets` - the files containing all snippets.

 ## Get up and running straight away